leapdao/solEVM-enforcer/docs/SystemDescriptionDocument.md

 # Overview
 The goal of this project is to verify off-chain EVM computation on-chain.
-In our particular case, it is used to correctly exit spending conditions from a side-chain to the main-chain.
+In our particular case, it is used to correctly exit spending conditions from a side-chain to the main-chain and also a means of a PoS mechanism to secure the side-chain.

 Executing a program consists of many intermediate steps and in turn, the EVM consists of various elements which change their data after each single step (opcode) of the program.